 The Dead Years also available in German as Tote Jahre

 Dr Volker Katzmann has kindly gave us permission to republish the original version of The Dead years (Tote Jahre).
-As from 24 September 2017 it is available as eBook on Amazon.
-In due course it will be released as paperback as well.
+Since 24 September 2017 it is available as eBook and paperback on Amazon.

 An excerpt from The Dead Years